-One thing we should all remain certain of is the reality that our communities need to heal and rebuild outside of COVID-19.
+One thing we should all remain certain of is the reality that our communities have the ability to heal and rebuild.
 We must continue strengthening our peers and changing the political makeup of today.
-The work toward equality and fairness cannot cease simply because our lives, for the most part, are moving onward indoors.
+The work toward equality and fairness will not cease, we must keep moving onward.

-Each of us who are able must remain vigilant advocates for whatever issue or issues matter most to us and adapt to doing so from home.
+Each of us who are able must remain vigilant advocates for whatever issue or issues matter most to us and adapt to doing so from wherever we are.

 Here are a few ways to do just that:

-Write your Representatives and Senator to check in now that legislative session is over
+Write your legislators to check in before session starts

-- If you’re tired of seeing bills proposed by your lawmakers that don't help North Dakotans email your them right now and share you’re going to the ballot box with their voting history in mind.
-Just be sure to research how your lawmakers voted first.
-Tips and tricks here.
+- If you’re tired of seeing bad bills proposed by your lawmakers that don't help North Dakotans, email them right now and share how you are keeping their voting history in mind ahead of the legslative session.

 Set up phone calls or Zoom chats with folks in your community to prep for what’s next

-Right now, everyone might be sequestered to their houses, but that doesn’t mean planning for the future is out of the question.
-Set up a time to chat with your friends, neighbors, or colleagues and formulate a plan of attack for when it is safer to congregate publicly to tackle your plans for advocacy.
+Setting up a time to chat with your friends, neighbors, or colleagues is a great way to formulate a plan for your advocacy.
 Sign up for a free account here.

 If you can, watch the news